nylas-samples/scheduler-v3-code-samples/react/scheduler-editor-nylas-session-config/README.md

-# Nylas Scheduler editor example using nylas authentication
+# Nylas Scheduler editor example using nylas session config

 This repository provides a simple example of how to integrate the Nylas Scheduler Editor and Scheduling components in a React application.
-The example demonstrates how to use the `@nylas/react` library to manage scheduling functionalities, using nylas authentication with `@nylas/idenity` package and `NylasIdentityRequestWrapper`.
+The example demonstrates how to use the `@nylas/react` library to manage scheduling functionalities, using `nylasSessionConfig` prop.

 ## Getting Started